MIME Media Types

 - Header information in non-ASCII character sets

-- Attached information other than plain text such as audio, video, application programs etc.
+- Attached is information other than plain text such as audio, video, application programs, etc.

 - Main type

 These are further structured into trees.
-Main type separates sub type by a slash.
+The main type separates the sub-type by a slash.

 Examples of Main types: